 about:

-Jennifer Eadie is an artist-researcher and writer who lives & works across Kaurna, Adnyamathanha and Goolarabooloo Millibinyarri country.
-Her site-responsive and collaborative practice assembles text, still/moving image and installation-based work as a means of interrogating the censorship of body and place, in an Australian context.
-She is a sessional lecturer in the South Australian School of Art and an ARC Research Fellow/PhD in the Nulungu Research Institute, University of Notre Dame.
+Jennifer Eadie is a writer and artist-researcher who lives & works across Kaurna, Adnyamathanha and Goolarabooloo Millibinyarri country.
+Her site-responsive and collaborative practice assembles text and still/moving image as a means of interrogating the censorship of body and place, in an Australian context.
+She is a ARC Research Fellow/PhD in the Nulungu Research Institute, University of Notre Dame and sessional lecturer in the South Australian School of Art.

 contact: